charliekassel/vuejs-datepicker/README.md

 #### afterDateInput

-To implement some custom styling (for instance to add an animated placeholder) on DateInput, you might need to add elements as DateInput sibling.
+To implement some custom styling (for instance to add an animated placeholder) on DateInput, you might need to add elements as DateInput siblings.
 Slot named
 `afterDateInput` allows you to do that:

 ``` html